BrendanHiggins/BrendanHiggins.github.io/_posts/2020-04-07-Book-Review-K-12.md

   </tr>
   <tr>
     <td colspan="5">
-Eh.
-It's certainly entertaining.
-It's undeniably a classic.
+Eh...
+It's certainly entertaining and it's undeniably a classic.
 I'm not sure if I had any major lessons learned from it.
-Not super high on my list of 'must read' titles, but certainly a fun adventure.
+Not super high on my list of 'must read' titles, but certainly a fun adventure and a more approachable classic especially for a younger reader.
     </td>
   </tr>
 </tbody>